 Ashley Olson, MMsc, PA-C is a board-certified Physician Assistant who assists Dr. Christopher Amling in caring for patients with urologic cancers.
 She is a Minnesota native, and she received her undergraduate education at Augustana University in Sioux Falls, South Dakota.
 She subsequently assisted oncology patients in a hospital setting as a patient care technician and worked as a research associate in cancer biology prior to attending PA school.
 She received her medical education at Yale University School of Medicine

-Lisa Langmesser, MHS, PA-C is a board-certified Physician Assistant who works with Dr. Jen-Jane Liu in caring for patients with urologic cancers.
+Lisa Langmesser, MHS, PA-C is a board-certified Physician Assistant who works with Dr. Jen-Jane Liu and Dr. Sudhir Isharwal in caring for patients with urologic cancers.
 She received her undergraduate degree in Athletic Training from Boise State University, and then went on to get a Master’s degree in Human Physiology from the University of Oregon.
 Lisa continued on to P.A. school at Duke University in Durham, NC.
 After graduating from P.A. school she worked in Urology at Duke, and most recently at Vanderbilt University Medical Center.
 Lisa is a native of Oregon, and is excited for the opportunity to come back to the Pacific Northwest.